 Now, these little waterfalls at every nook and corner started adding more charm to this land.
 I found this place perfect for trekking junkies also, it would have been fun to trek those small patches.
 But, I was running short of time, so kept this thing for the next trip.

-After a while, reached Thokarwadi Dam and this place had extreme enchanting beauty on both sides.
+After a while, reached Thokarwadi Dam and this place had extremely enchanting beauty on both sides.
 It was absolutely scenic to the last point my eyes could see no more.
-Also, this can be ones the first destination to get drenched or take a dip under the dam.
+Also, this can be one the first destination to get drenched or take a dip under the dam.

 This isn’t only, there’s much more at this place, going ahead one can quench their waterfall thirst in this land full of it.
 There are huge waterfalls – Laalwadi waterfall and Bendewadi waterfall ahead, where adrenaline junkies come for waterfall rappelling, trekking and of course to take a bath under it.
 Even if you don’t wish to do either of them, you can simply sit there in peace and enjoy the beauty of the falls and views all around.